Things To Do In Reykjavík In December

 5. The Best Light Show On Earth

 The long hours of nighttime that you'll enjoy throughout December in Reykjavík will provide ample cover of darkness for another kind of winter illumination: the aurora borealis.
-These shimmering, ethereal sheets of coloured light in the sky are the result of solar particles hitting Earth's atmosphere and actually occur most around the equinoxes in March and September.
-However, the darkest month of the year, December, provides the best chance of seeing them.
+These shimmering, ethereal sheets of coloured light in the sky are the result of solar particles hitting Earth's atmosphere.
+See which month is the best time to see northern lights in Iceland.
 You'll improve your odds by hunting them in areas away from sources of urban light pollution; a good spot is the northernmost tip of the Seltjarnarnes Peninsula, in the west of the city.

 6. Christmas Farms and Craft Markets